How does the treatment work?

 Mosquito Tek is licensed to offer many types of pest control in and around your property.
 Please contact us for a free consultation.

 What if it rains the day of my scheduled service?

 If it rains the day of service, your appointment will be rescheduled and you will receive new appointment information from our office.

 What if the treatment doesn’t work to my satisfaction?

 Mosquito Tek is proud to offer the most comprehensive guarantee in the industry.
-If dissatisfied with the level of service or effectiveness of the treatment we will gladly re-spray at no additional charge.
-If we cannot rectify or you choose to discontinue service we will fully refund any monies owed.
+If dissatisfied with the level of service or effectiveness of the treatment, we will gladly re-spray at no additional charge.
+If we cannot rectify the issue or you choose to discontinue service, we will fully refund any monies owed.
 With a Mosquito Tek Service Agreement there are never any contracts or commitments.

 Is the guarantee the same for all the mosquito control programs you offer?